 Either way, you do need to pay close attention to African violets when you want them to do well under your care.

 Take the time to learn everything that you need to know about these wonderful plants.
-Once you’re feeling more confident about what you should be doing, getting your African violets to stay healthy shouldn’t be so hard.
+Once you’re feeling more confident about what you should be doing, getting them to stay healthy shouldn’t be so hard.

 Enjoy your time taking care of these plants and try not to get too anxious when you notice little problems since you can often correct your mistakes.